sparkfun/SparkFun_Displacement_Sensor_Arduino_Library/README.md

 We've written a SparkFun Angular Displacement Sensor Arduino Library to make getting up and running with these sensors a snap.

+This library is based on the Hardware Abstraction Layer written by Bend Labs.
+If you have a platform that is not supported by this library consider using their [HAL](https://github.com/bendlabs).

 The I<sup>2</sup>C address of the sensor is software configurable which means you can hookup over 100 on a single I2C bus!

 Repository Contents